 b.
 Faculty Professional Development Fund.The general purpose of the Faculty Professional Development Fund (FPDF) is to benefit the College by strengthening the faculty in its various professional capacities.
 The fund supports a wide variety of faculty activities, including: research expenses, travel to research sites, professional conferences and workshops, pedagogical and course development, additional training, and purchase of materials needed for teaching and research (which are not readily available).
 Up to $200 may be requested for payment of membership fees to professional organizations.
 The FPDF not only supports ongoing research, but also may be used by faculty who wish to develop new teaching materials and methods, or who need to develop new skills and expertise (consistent with the College's academic mission).

-The fund is administered by the Dean of Curriculum and Faculty Development (DCFD).
+The fund is administered by the DFDR.
 Faculty should plan their research and travel activities in advance in order to meet application deadlines.
 Applications are due a minimum of one month before the travel date or project start date.
-An application form is available on the Academic Administration website.
-A hard copy of the form should be submitted to the DoF before the appropriate deadline.
+An application form is available on the Academic Affairs website.
+A hard copy of the form should be submitted to the DFDR before the appropriate deadline.
 The application should include a detailed budget.
 When available, program descriptions for workshops and short courses should be appended to the application.

 The following activities and expenses will not be supported by the Faculty Professional Development Fund: